dhirenchotwani/Todos-App/README.md

 # todo-app
-A simple todo app using react-native
+A simple todo app using react-native and redux